 Another release from 1988 and a landmark concept album from a band who epitomised ‘progressive’ in the 1980’s.

-Queensrÿche returned to their finest hour in 2006 with Operation: Mindcrime II and vocalist Geoff Tate eventually adopted the moniker after the band splintered in 2012; proof that this undisputed progressive metal classic is as important today as it was 27 years ago.
+Queensrÿche returned to their finest hour in 2006 with Operation: Mindcrime II and vocalist Geoff Tate eventually adopted the moniker after the band splintered in 2012; proof that this undisputed progressive metal classic is as important today as it was all those years ago.

 Iron Maiden‘s first real dip into pure proggy waters came on 1988’s bona-fide classic, Seventh Son Of A Seventh Son.

-Seventh Son Of A Seventh Son remains a significant moment in Maiden’s formidable back catalogue and we doubt anyone would complain if Maiden released this epic milestone in 2015!
+Seventh Son Of A Seventh Son remains a significant moment in Iron Maiden‘s formidable back catalogue and we doubt anyone would complain if Iron Maiden released this epic milestone today!

 Fates Warning – No Exit (1988)